Virginia Clay-Clopton: Early life

-Virginia Caroline Tunstall was born in 1825, in Nash County, North Carolina.
+Virginia Caroline Tunstall was born in 1825 in Nash County, North Carolina.
 Her parents were Anne Arrington and Dr. Peyton Randolph Tunstall.
 She was raised by several of her mother's numerous half-siblings after her mother died when Virginia was three years old.
-Her father left her to her mother's family and moved to Alabama.
+Her father left her with her mother's family and moved to Alabama.
 She lived first with the Drakes in North Carolina.

 At the age of six, Virginia was taken to Tuscaloosa, Alabama, where she lived with her maternal aunt and her husband Henry W. Collier, later appointed to the State Supreme Court.
-In 1837 he was made Chief Justice.
+In 1837 he was made chief justice.
 More than a decade later, in 1849 he was elected by an overwhelming margin as the governor of the state, and served for two terms.

 After four years, Virginia's aunt was suffering failing health.
 Virginia went to live with her maternal uncle, Alfred Battle, and his family on their plantation outside Tuscaloosa.
 Virginia was tutored but also had much time to play with her cousins and have the run of the property.
 During this period, she became close to her father's brother, Thomas B. Tunstall, secretary of state for Alabama, who took her under his wing, introducing her to literature, poetry and music.

 With her uncle Thomas, she visited her father in Mobile, Alabama, where the two Tunstall men took Virginia to the theatre and other events.
-At about fifteen, she was sent to the Female Academy in Nashville, Tennessee to finish her education at a private girls' school.
+At about fifteen, she was sent to the Female Academy in Nashville, Tennessee, to finish her education at a private girls' school.
 As the capital, Tuscaloosa was a city of 6,000, and attracted people from all over the state, generating lively social events.